influxdata/docs-v2/content/flux/v0.x/spec/operators.md

 ---

-_See [Custom functions](/influxdb/v2.0/query-data/flux/custom-functions) for examples of function operators is use._
+_See [Define custom functions](/flux/v0.x/define-functions/) for examples of function operators is use._

 ---